tony-albanese/ci-project-1/project_readme.md

 * A rating system for users to rate the quality of the resources.
 ## Testing
 <!--A section on testing different screen sizes would be appropriate. -->
+All Pages were run through the [W3C HTML Validator](https://validator.w3.org/) and showed no errors.<br>
+CSS Stylesheet was run through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator) and showed no errors.<br>
+Website was tested by running locally and tested on the deployed version.
+No differences found.
 ### Validator Testing
+All three pages passed the CSS v
 ### Unfixed Bugs

 ## Deployment

+### Project Creation
+The project was started by navigating to the [template](https://github.com/Code-Institute-Org/gitpod-full-template) and clicking 'Use this template'.
+Under Repository name I input XXXXXXX.
+I then navigated to the new [repository](https://github.com/XXXXXXXX.
+I then clicked the Code drop down and selected HTTPS and copied the link to the clipboard.

+Describe gitpod...

+### Using Github Pages
+1. Navigate to the GitHub [Repository:](https://github.com/)
+1. Click the 'Settings' Tab.
+1. Scroll Down to the Git Hub Pages Heading.
+1. Select 'Master Branch' as the source.
+1. Click the Save button.
+1. Click on the link to go to the live deployed page.

 ## Credits
 w3schools for info on layout ideas